 November is Academic Writing Month #AcWriMo at Methodspace!
-The theme of week two is: Getting Organized.
+This post was part of the 2017 #AcWriMo series.
+The theme of week two was: Getting Organized.
 A recent post illustrated how to Use Visual Maps to Organize Your Ideas.
 Thanks to this guest post from Lydia Hooper, we can learn more ways to use visual expression to complement our writing.

 Researchers across academic disciplines are well trained in using writing to develop and convey their insights, but only some learn how visuals can help them organize and communicate their ideas.

 It’s well worth learning what you can, because visuals have the unique ability to help us:

 - Develop ideas and understand experiences that language can not yet describe

 - Gather and analyze complex and/or abstract ideas in simple, immediate ways